vk2diy/adxi/doc/power-supply/README.md

 Initially the design was to be made using a conventional DC input jack (as seen on the "wall wart" style power-pack supplies ubiquitous in pre USB-C electronics), however it was later reasoned that introducing USB-C would probably be feasible, and this would simplify cabling substantially from the four-cable original ADX design (DC power + USB to MCU + audio in + audio out) to a single cable design (USB-C only).
 The decision was made to keep both a conventional DC input jack and USB-C support to support debugging, future expansion, and flexibility.

+Later, this decision was rescinded and only USB-C was retained.

 ## Design overview

-There are two input power paths:

- - USB-C input power path
- - DC input jack power path

-These are followed by a common power path.

-### USB-C Input Power Path

-The USB-C input path is governed by the TUSB321 chipset, which:
+The USB-C input power path is governed by the TUSB321 chipset, which:
  - Detects connectivity using its `VBUS_DET` pin
  - Reads the requested USB power configuration from its `CURRENT_MODE` pin
  - Negotiates the delivery of power through its `CC1` and `CC2` pins